 -

-PFCs are most notable because they determine annual percentage rate (APR) of a loan.
+PFCs are most notable because they determine the annual percentage rate (APR) of a loan.
 Lenders are required by law to disclose APR.
 This is a good idea in concept, but not so simple in practice.
-Regulators figure the requirement levels the playing field by forcing lenders to give consumers an idea of what the true cost of financing will be.
+Regulators figure the requirement levels the playing field by forcing lenders to give consumers an idea of the true cost of financing.

 -

-Indeed, the notion of quoting mortgage rates in terms of NOTE rates and upfront lender-related costs is fantastic and ideal.
-Unfortunately, regulators leave it up to lenders to do their own APR calculations.
+Indeed, quoting mortgage rates in terms of NOTE rates and upfront lender-related costs is fantastic and ideal.
+Unfortunately, regulators leave it to lenders to calculate their own APRs.
 While most lenders do things the same way, others do things differently in order to quote a lower APR than their competitors.
-Some lenders are simply more conservative in what they define as a PFC because they want to avoid regulator scrutiny.
-Those lenders may have higher APR quotes than others even if every single upfront costs is exactly the same.
+Some lenders are simply more conservative in what they define as a PFC to avoid regulatory scrutiny.
+Those lenders may have higher APR quotes than others, even if every single upfront cost is exactly the same.

 -

-Bottom line, APR is not necessarily apples to apples.
+Bottom line, APR isn't necessarily apples-to-apples.
 You shouldn’t blindly trust one lender’s APR over another.
-As tedious as it may be, the best way to compare quotes is to see what the upfront cost assumptions are line by line.
+As tedious as it may be, the best way to compare quotes is to review the upfront cost assumptions line by line.